Tuesday, August 28, 2012

 Then there is your confidence in the relationship.
 If you think that it is possible that the person may change later while overlooking or glossing over major flaws for the time being, you are most likely setting yourself up for disappointment.
 Nobody's perfect but you need to see what is most important for you in terms of personal characteristics, for example.
 If your partner has a tendency to cheat on others, then most likely, you will not be exempt, whatever he or she may say to the contrary.
 Then, in other words, your investment will not be safe, the same way, you would not trust money in the hands of a business with a shady reputation.

 The final point I want to consider here separately is time.
 Time is the most fleeting and perhaps most devastating one.
-When we lose out on happiness or money, there is always a manner of making up for it, of getting it back or finding recompensation.
-But time, that has slipped away, is never retrievable, is lost forever.
+When we lose out on happiness or money, there is always a manner of making up for it, of getting it back or finding compensation.
+But time that has slipped away is never retrievable and lost forever.
 That must be the most devastating feeling when you realize that through a lack of insight or reflection you ended up practically wasting your life with the wrong person.

 Therefore, look out for signs in advance.
 People may change, but most of the time, very slightly.
 If you notice that the person is wonderful except when he is drunk, and he has a history of alcoholism even in his family and ipso facto genetic make-up, my advice would be, it is not worth it.
 Sure, he can kick the habit and can sacrifice a lot for love, but it can be deceptive as well; in other words, check if the benefits outweigh the costs.